newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 ## Fork me!

 The New Relic Platform uses an extensible architecture that allows you to define new metrics beyond the provided defaults.
-To expose more data about your Memcached servers, fork this repository, create a new GUID, add the metrics you would like to collect to the code and then build summary metrics and dashboards to expose your newly collected metrics.
+To expose more data about your MS SQL servers, fork this repository, create a new GUID, add the metrics you would like to collect to the code and then build summary metrics and dashboards to expose your newly collected metrics.

+## Contributing

+ You are welcome to send pull requests to us - however, by doing so you agree that you are granting New Relic a non-exclusive, non-revokable, no-cost license to use the code, algorithms, patents, and ideas in that code in our products if we so choose.
+You also agree the code is provided as-is and you provide no warranties as to its fitness or correctness for any purpose.

 ## Credits
 The New Relic Microsoft SQL Server plugin was originally authored by [Ed Chapel](https://github.com/edchapel), [Jesse Stromwick](https://github.com/jstromwick), and [Mike Merrill](https://github.com/infoone).
 Subsequent updates and support are provided by [New Relic](http://newrelic.com/platform).